-As the name suggests, a human resource manager is a key asset of a company as it is responsible for conducting scores of tasks for the betterment of the organization.
-From bachelor’s to masters, there are a multitude of courses offered by universities across the world which not only impart knowledge in related topics but also equip the students with the necessary skills.
-An MBA in HR further improves the career prospects if one wants to establish a career in Commerce with specialization in Human Resource.
+As the name suggests, a human resource manager is a key asset of a company as he is responsible for conducting scores of tasks for the betterment of the organization.
+From bachelor’s to master’s, there is a multitude of courses offered by universities across the world that not only impart knowledge in related topics but also equip the students with the necessary skills.
+An MBA in HR further improves career prospects if one wants to establish a career in Commerce with a specialization in Human Resources.

-Stockbroking is another popular career in Commerce option that one can think of persuing.
+Stockbroking is another popular career in Commerce option that one can think of pursuing.
 These professionals are tasked with selling or buying stocks for their clients.
-Also referred to as an investment broker or a registered representative, stockbrokers also do advisory work and carefully gauge through financial risk management (FRM).
+Also referred to as investment brokers or registered representatives, stockbrokers also do advisory work and carefully gauge through financial risk management (FRM).

-To build a successful career in this field, one needs to have good knowledge in a multitude of Commerce subjects like Economics, Accounting, Corporate Laws, Sensex, etc. An individual who has pursued graduation in Finance and has done an MBA has better chances to kickstart a career in this domain.
-One can even enroll in the BSE courses which are offered as a certificate, bachelor’s or master’s programs by the famous Bombay Stock Exchange Institute.
+To build a successful career in this field, one needs to have good knowledge in a multitude of Commerce subjects like Economics, Accounting, Corporate Laws, Sensex, etc. An individual who has pursued graduation in Finance and has done an MBA has a better chance to kickstart a career in this domain.
+One can even enrol in the BSE courses which are offered as a certificate, bachelor’s or master’s programs by the famous Bombay Stock Exchange Institute.

 Read all about Stock Market Courses!

 One needs to have a bachelor’s degree like that in accounts, economics or commerce.
 However, insurance-related work experience acts as a plus factor.
-For further advancement in the career, underwriters are expected to have certifications through coursework so that they are well updated on new happenings and technological advancements in the field.
+For further advancement in their career, underwriters are expected to have certifications through coursework so that they are well-updated on new happenings and technological advancements in the field.

 - Evaluating insurance applications